clementlab/CRISPRuno/README.md

                         (default: False)
   --suppress_poor_alignment_filter
-                        If set, reads with poor alignment (fewer than --arm_min_matched_start_bases matches at the
+                        If set, reads with poor alignment (fewer than --arm_min_matched_start_bases matches at the alignment
-                        alignment ends or more than --arm_max_clipped_bases on both sides of the read) are included in final analysis and counts (default: False)
+                        ends or more than --arm_max_clipped_bases on both sides of the read) are included in final analysis and counts.
+By default they are excluded. (default: False)
 ```
 #### CRISPResso settings:
 ```